Jfortin1/RAVEL/README.md

 # RAVEL
-### Imaging suite for the preprocessing and statistical analysis of structural MRIs in R.
+### Imaging suite for the preprocessing and statistical analysis of MRIs in R.
 --------

 **Creator**: Jean-Philippe Fortin, jeanphi@mail.med.upenn.edu